 To be eligible for the Mainstream Voucher Program an applicant family must be an eligible household, meaning a household composed of one or more non-elderly person with disabilities, which may include additional household members who are not non-elderly persons with disabilities.
 A household where the sole member is an emancipated minor is not an eligible household.

-Non-elderly person with disabilities (for purposes of determining eligibility): A person 18 years of age or older and less than 62 years of age, and who:

-- (i) Has a disability, as defined in 42 U.S.C.
-423; - (ii) Is determined, pursuant to HUD regulations, to have a physical, mental, or emotional impairment that: - (A) Is expected to be of long-continued and indefinite duration; - (B) Substantially impedes his or her ability to live independently, and - (C) Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or - (iii) Has a developmental disability as defined in 42 U.S.C.
+Non-elderly person with disabilities (for purposes of determining eligibility): A person 18 years of age or older and less than 62 years of age, and who: (i) Has a disability, as defined in 42 U.S.C.
+423; (ii) Is determined, pursuant to HUD regulations, to have a physical, mental, or emotional impairment that: (A) Is expected to be of long-continued and indefinite duration; (B) Substantially impedes his or her ability to live independently, and (C) Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or (iii) Has a developmental disability as defined in 42 U.S.C.
 6001.

-Non-elderly disabled applicant families will need to meet one of the following four required categories:
+Non-elderly disabled applicant families will need to settings 2.
+At serious risk of institutionalization 3.
+Homeless 4.
+At risk of being homeless For the Mainstream Voucher preference these four categories are defined as follows: Institutional or other segregated settings include, but are not limited